BloxLane/support/docs/frequently-asked-questions.md

 ### <font color="#C21807">How can I earn points?</font>
 Staff members can earn one point for each successful restock, two points for each spill cleaned, two points for working at any department with POS systems, and three points for working at the main registers.

-### <font color="#C21807">What are BloxStreet’s uniform policies?</font>
+### <font color="#C21807">What are BloxLane’s uniform policies?</font>
-In order to learn more about BloxStreet’s uniform policies, we encourage you to visit [Staff Regulations](https://support.bloxlane.devs-stuff.me/lr+-information/staff-regulations.html).
+In order to learn more about BloxLane’s uniform policies, we encourage you to visit [Staff Regulations](https://support.bloxlane.devs-stuff.me/lr+-information/staff-regulations.html).

 ### <font color="#C21807">Are LRs and MRs required to use grammar?</font>
 LRs and MRs are not required to use grammar.
 However, Store Managers must utilize grammar in the Training Center.